-- 32.3.2.2.If the Committee cannot reach agreement regarding the City's decision regarding order of layoff, it shall within three (3) days of its initial meeting request the participation of a mediator from State Mediation and Conciliation Services.
+- 31.3.2.2 .If the Committee cannot reach agreement regarding the City's decision regarding order of layoff, it shall within three (3) days of its initial meeting request the participation of a mediator from State Mediation and Conciliation Services.
 The services of the mediator will be jointly requested by the City and the Union on an urgent basis.
 The mediator shall seek to achieve a consensus decision among the Committee members.
-If none is reached, the mediator shall become a voting member of the Committee. - 32.3.2.3.
-The determination of the Committee regarding the appropriate order of layoff shall be final and binding and may not be grieved. - 32.4.
-RECALL FROM LAYOFF.
-An employee who is laid off shall have the following rights for a period of two (2) years following his/her layoff: - 32.4.1.
-To be rehired to any open position in the department from which the employee was laid off which open position has the same classification as the position which the employee held immediately prior to his/her layoff; - 32.4.2.
-To be rehired to any open position in any department other then the department from which the employee was laid off which open position has the same classification as the position which the employee held immediately prior to his/her layoff unless the open position is to be filled by the promotion of another employee from that department. - 32.4.3.
-To be rehired to any open position covered by this Agreement for which position the employee meets all the minimum requirements unless the open position is to be filled by the promotion of another employee from that department. - 32.4.4.
-In the case of a rehire to subsection 34.4.2 or 34.4.3, the rehired employee shall complete the probationary period as required for other new employees. - 32.4.5.
-The right of recall shall not accrue beyond the date on which the employee declines or fails to respond within five (5) working days to an offer of recall from layoff or two (2) years from the date of layoff, whichever occurs first, and upon expiration of such right, such employee shall be deleted from the recall lists.
+If none is reached, the mediator shall become a voting member of the Committee. - 31.3.2.3.
+The determination of the Committee regarding the appropriate order of layoff shall be final and binding and may not be grieved. - 31.4 RECALL FROM LAYOFF.
+An employee who is laid off shall have the following rights for a period of two (2) years following his/her layoff: - 31.4.1 To be rehired to any open position in the department from which the employee was laid off if the open position has the same classification as the position which the employee held immediately prior to his/her layoff; - 31.4.2 To be rehired to any open position in any department other then the department from which the employee was laid off if the open position has the same classification as the position which the employee held immediately prior to his/her layoff unless the open position is to be filled by the promotion of another employee from that department. - 31.4.3 To be rehired to any open position covered by this Agreement for which position the employee meets all the minimum requirements unless the open position is to be filled by the promotion of another employee from that department. - 31.4.4 In the case of a rehire under subsections 34.4.2 or 34.4.3, the rehired employee shall complete the probationary period as required for other new employees. - 31.4.5 The right of recall shall not accrue beyond the date on which the employee declines or fails to respond within five (5) working days to an offer of recall from layoff or two (2) years from the date of layoff, whichever occurs first, and upon expiration of such right, such employee shall be deleted from the recall lists.

-32.4.6.
-An employee re-employed within two (2) years following expiration of his/her right of recall from layoff shall be granted restoration of all sick leave available to such employee as of the date of layoff.
+31.4.6 An employee re-employed within two (2) years following expiration of his/her right of recall from layoff shall be granted restoration of all sick leave available to such employee as of the date of layoff.
 The period of layoff shall not be considered a break in service for such employee, but his/her seniority shall be reduced by the length of time intervening between the date of expiration of his/her right of recall from layoff and the date of his/her re-employment.

-ARTICLE 33.
+ARTICLE 32.
 AMERICANS WITH DISABILITES ACT (ADA)